dgis/emu42android/ReadMe.txt

 TODO

+- The render pixels are very nice.
+A solution to obtain uniform pixel size could be a preset (a multiplier, auto) so the user could decide and upscale/downscale (Michael P).
 - In Autozoom mode, I could add a button which switches to the other half of the faceplate (Comments from @Nick and @Jean-Marc)
 - Try to include the KML files without the ROMs.
 - Sometimes, the calculator seems to lag and finally freeze.